(reduced from £12.99) 21st October 2019 Handheld Science Fiction Classics 3

 The Exile Waiting was the first novel by the Hugo and Nebula award-winning novelist Vonda N McIntyre, first published in 1975.
-It introduces the world that McIntyre later made famous with her multi-award-winning Dreamsnake: a post-apocalyptic world in which Center, an enclosed domed city, is run by slave-owning families who control the planet’s resources, and are strangling the city’s economy with their decadent demands.
+It introduces the world that McIntyre later made famous with her multi-award-winning Dreamsnake: a post-apocalyptic Earth in which Center, an enclosed domed city, is run by slave-owning families who control the planet’s resources and exile the dissidents.
+But for how much longer?

 Watch our video, in which we explain how we came to republish this novel, and why it’s so important.